panalexeu/horchunk/README.md

 ![fig_2](./images/chunking_2.png)

 Fig. 2.
-Formation of document $W[l,r]$ when passing the set threshold $t=0.85$ by distance $t$
+Formation of document $W[l,r]$ when exceeding the threshold $t = 0.85$

-When expanding window $W[l,r]$, it is cler how the semantic meaning in form of vectors obtained using the embedding model gradually "drifts" from sentence $S_l$ to the sequentially formed windows
+When expanding the window $W[l,r]$, it is clear how the semantic meaning—in the form of vectors obtained using the
+embedding model—gradually "drifts" from sentence $S_l$ to the sequentially formed windows
 $W[l,r]$, $W[l,r+i]$ (Fig. 3).

 ![Semantic drift](./images/semantic_drift.png)

 Fig. 3.
-Drift of semantic meaning when the window expands
+Drift of semantic meaning as the window expands

-Adding a new sentence moves the window $W[l, r]$ away from sentence $S_l$.
-If the new sentence $S_r$ is very semantically  distant  from  $S_l$, the cosine similarity will immediately move away.
-If it is close, the similarity will not change much.
+Adding a new sentence moves the window $W[l, r]$ further from sentence $S_l$.
+If the new sentence $S_r$ is very
+semantically distant from $S_l$, the cosine similarity will decrease significantly.
+If it is close, the similarity
+will change only slightly.

-Using  a  high  threshold  value  of  $t=0.95$, depending on the text, will lead to smaller documents with 1–2 sentences, while a low threshold of $t=0.72$ – to larger ones.
+Using a high threshold value of $t = 0.95$, depending on the text, will lead to smaller documents with 1–2
+sentences, while a low threshold of $t = 0.72$ will result in larger ones.

 For additional control over the documents being created, the $α$ parameter is used.
-It controls the maximum number of sentences in a document to prevent the creation of excessively large documents with semantically similar sentences.
+It limits the maximum number of
+sentences in a document to prevent the creation of excessively large documents with semantically similar sentences.
 Such situations can occur when processing lists or tables with similar values.

 For more details, check the [research paper](https://journals.uran.ua/eejet/article/view/326177/317250).

 #### Binary Search Tuning